 The Paradise Papers reveal offshore interests and activities of more than 120 politicians and world leaders, including US Commerce Secretary Wilbur Ross’s interests in a shipping company that makes millions from an energy firm whose owners include Russian President Vladimir Putin’s son-in-law and a sanctioned Russian tycoon, International Consortium of Investigative Journalists (ICIJ) said.

 Following the findings, Ross decided to divest his shipping interest, according to media reports.

 “U.S. Commerce Secretary Wilbur Ross has divested his interests in oil tanker company Diamond S Shipping and is in the process of selling off his holdings in another shipping firm, Navigator Holdings,” a Trump administration official was cited by Reuters as saying.

-Seaparetly, Greek authorities are said to be launching an investigation into the findings of the documents, which have named numerous dignitaries, including shipowners, as allegedly holdings fortunes in offshore tax havens.
+Separetly, Greek authorities are said to be launching an investigation into the findings of the documents, which have named numerous dignitaries, including shipowners, as allegedly holding fortunes in offshore tax havens.